-fall within the analysis performed in the previous sections, as $a(x)=f_u(|x|,u(x))$ satisfies H.0.
-In the remaining of this section $\Lambda_i$, $\L^{\rad}_i$, $\widehat\L_i$, and $\widehat{\L}^{\rad}_i$ stand for the eigenvalues defined respectively in \eqref{Rayleigh}, \eqref{Rayleigh-rad}, \eqref{i+1-singular}, and \eqref{radial-singular}, with $a(x)=f_u(|x|,u(x))$.
-We will denote by $m$ the number of the nodal domains of $u$ and we recall that a weak solution $u$ is said degenerate if the linearized equation $L_uw=0$ admits a nontrivial weak solution $w\in H^1_0(B)$, equivalently if $\L_i=0$ for some index $i$.
-The Morse index of $u$, that we denote hereafter by $m(u)$, is instead the maximal dimension of the subspace of $H^1_0(B)$ in which the quadratic form $Q_u$ is negative defined, or equivalently, since $L_u$ is compact, is the number, counted with multiplicity, of $\L_i<0$.
-As $u$ is radial, we can consider the linearized operator $L_u$ and the quadratic form $Q_u$ restricted to some symmetric space $H^1_{0,\mathcal G}(B)$, see \eqref{H-1-G}, where $\mathcal G$ stands for a subgroup of the orthogonal group $O(N)$.
-Then we can say that $u$ is $\mathcal{G}$-degenerate if $\L_i^{\mathcal G}=0$ for some index $i$ and the $\mathcal{G}$-morse index of $u$ is the number, counted with multiplicity, of the negative eigenvalues $\L_i^{\mathcal G}$.
-Finally when $\mathcal G =O(N)$ we say that $u$ is radially degenerate if $\L_i^{\rad}=0$ for some index $i$ and the radial Morse index is number, counted with multiplicity, of the negative eigenvalues $\L_i^{\rad}$.
+fall within the analysis performed in the previous sections.
+In the remaining of this section $\Lambda_i$, $\L^{\rad}_i$, $\widehat\L_i$, and $\widehat{\L}^{\rad}_i$ stand for the eigenvalues defined respectively in \eqref{Rayleigh}, \eqref{Rayleigh-rad}, \eqref{i+1-singular}, and \eqref{radial-singular}, with $a=f_u(|x|,u(x))$.
+Recall that a weak solution $u$ is said degenerate if the linearized equation $L_u w=0$ admits a nontrivial weak solution $w\in H^1_0(B)$, equivalently if $\L_i=0$ for some index $i$.
+The Morse index of $u$, that we denote hereafter by $m(u)$, is instead the maximal dimension of a subspace of $H^1_0(B)$ in which the quadratic form $\mathcal Q_u$ is negative defined, or equivalently, since $L_u$ is compact, is the number, counted with multiplicity, of $\L_i<0$.
+As $u$ is radial, we can consider the linearized operator $L_u$ and the quadratic form $\mathcal Q_u$ restricted to some symmetric space $H^1_{0,\mathcal G}(B)$, see \eqref{H-1-G}, where $\mathcal G$ stands for a subgroup of the orthogonal group $O(N)$.
+Then we can say that $u$ is $\mathcal{G}$-degenerate if $\L_i^{\mathcal G}=0$ for some index $i$ and the $\mathcal{G}$-Morse index of $u$ is the number, counted with multiplicity, of the negative eigenvalues $\L_i^{\mathcal G}$.
+Finally when $\mathcal G =O(N)$ we say that $u$ is radially degenerate if $\L_i^{\rad}=0$ for some index $i$ and the radial Morse index is number of the negative radial eigenvalues $\L_i^{\rad}$.